CodingItWrong/outsidein.dev/book/react/6-writing-data.md

    await userEvent.type(
 ```

-Save and the test now passes; what's left is a warning:
+Save and the test now passes, but we get a warning:

 ```sh
 Warning: An update to NewRestaurantForm inside a test was not wrapped in act(...).